Uklejamini357/break_infinity/README.md

 ## BREAKING INFINITY IN GMOD!
 (Go up to beyond 1.79e308!)
 ### Notice: This is in BETA!
-This addon may not function properly
+This addon may still have bugs.

 Ever thought of wondering how you could go further than the 1.79e308 limit on double-float precision numbers?
 Now there is!
-With a highly complex code...
+With a complex code and...

 This addon uses a metatable "BreakInfinity" with 2 values: mantissa and exponent.